 3. Spatio-temporal effects of resource availability on insect population dynamics

 I am investigating the relative importance of spatial and temporal heterogeneity in resource availability on population dynamics of consumers.
 Landscape theory has focused mainly on how the spatial arrangement of patches (i.e., amount and configuration) affect population dynamics of consumers but the importance of temporal variability in resource availability has been largely overlooked.
-Furthermore, landscape-level field studies are often correlative due to the inherent difficulties of manipulating entire landscapes, therefore factors such as resource amount and arrangement are often confounded.
-Using a lab microcosm setup with bean beetles (Callosobruchus maculatus), I am testing how the spatial arrangement and timing of available resources affect populations dynamics of consumers.
+Using two approaches, I am examining how the spatio-temporal availability of food resources affects mobile consumer populations.
+(1) In a field study in WI, I am examining how the phenology of prey resources affects the physiology and performance of predatory insects and ecosystem function (e.g. prey consumption rates).
+(2) Using a lab microcosm with bean beetles (Callosobruchus maculatus), I am testing how the spatial arrangement and timing of available resources affect populations dynamics of consumers.
 Bean beetles are ideal organisms to test theories in landscape ecology because they are easy to rear in the lab, landscape configurations are easy to manipulate, and generation times are relatively short (30 days from egg to adult).
+Because of the inherent difficulties of manipulating entire landscapes, factors such as resource amount and arrangement are often confounded.
 This lab approach will allow me to disentangle the relative importance of food resource timing and spatial arrangement on consumer populations.